andgineer/sorokin.engineer/posts/en/_posts/2018-09-20-python_super.md

 Very simple C3 explanation:

-* add ti the list all object's parents
+* add to the list all object's parents

   * to the end of the list add parent's parents
   * repeat

-* if some class added more than one time we remove all the occurrences except last one.
+* if some class added more ones we remove all the occurrences except last one.

 As a result we have search order in which we look for inherited methon